tompreston/repo-example-manifest/README.md

 This is an example manifest for Google's git-repo tool.
 Use this to get started learning about git-repo.

-It describes a project consisting of two git repos (not git-repo):
+It describes a project consisting of two git projects (aka "git repository", but not to be confused with the tool "git-repo"):

     github.com/tompreston/notes
     github.com/tompreston/dotfiles